 - Musty, damp, and moldy smells.

 You’ll quickly find your super-sensitive pregnancy nose taking charge of your diet and your surroundings.

-What Causes Heightened Sense of Smell During Pregnancy?
+Causes of Heightened Sense of Smell During Pregnancy

 When I first noticed my heightened sense of smell, I felt like a superhero.
 Could something have happened to me that finally triggered some of the superhuman powers I had always wanted?
 Unfortunately, that wasn’t the answer.